 Travelers Insurance Designated Activity Company (the Company or TIDAC) is an Irish regulated entity authorised to carry out non-life insurance business.
 The ultimate parent company, The Travelers Companies, Inc. (TRV or Travelers), is a leading provider of property and liability insurance based in the United States.
 The group has more than 30,000 employees and over 150 years' experience in the insurance industry.
 Travelers is traded on the New York Stock Exchange as "TRV" and is one of the 30 select companies that comprise the Dow Jones Industrial Average.
-As at 31 December 2019 Travelers reported total assets of US\$110.1 billion (2018: US\$104.2 billion) and shareholders' equity of US\$25.9 billion (2018: US\$22.9 billion).
+As at 31 December 2020 Travelers reported total assets of US\$116.8 billion (2019: US\$110.1 billion) and shareholders' equity of US\$29.2 billion (2019: US\$25.9 billion).

-TIDAC is a wholly owned subsidiary of Travelers Insurance Company Limited (TICL) alongside its affiliated companies in Europe, Travelers Syndicate Management Limited (TSM) and Travelers Management Limited (TML).
-TICL and TSM are both wholly owned subsidiaries of TRV).
+TIDAC is a wholly owned subsidiary of Travelers Insurance Company Limited (TICL).
+TICL, Travelers Syndicate Management Limited (TSM), Travelers Management Limited (TML) and Travelers Underwriting Agency Limited (TUAL), are all wholly owned subsidiaries of TRV.
 TRV is the ultimate holding company of the Travelers group.